leaflabs/libmaple/docs/source/jtag.rst

    JTAG wiring diagram to connect a standard 20-pin ARM JTAG device to the 8-pin JTAG port on the Maple.

 ..
-TODO jtag wiring diagram (above) looks terrible; replace it
+FIXME jtag wiring diagram (above) looks terrible; replace it

 The Maple has holes for a 8-pin JTAG header but that header is not soldered on by default.
 If you know ahead of time that you'll be